Package org.webpki.cbor

 2. The optional {sign} must be a single hyphen ('-') character.

-3. Whitespace characters (' ', '\t', '\r', '\n') inside of string quotes are ignored.
+3. Input only: the whitespace characters (' ', '\t', '\r', '\n') inside of string quotes are ignored.

-4. Whitespace characters ('\t', '\r', '\n') inside of string quotes become a part of the text.
+4. Input only: the control characters ('\t' and '\n') inside of string quotes become a part of the text.
+For nomalizing line terminators, a single '\r' or the combination '\r\n' are rewritten as '\n'.
 To avoid getting newline characters ('\n') included in multi-line text strings, a line continuation marker consisting of a backslash ('\') immediately preceding the newline may be used.

 5. Text strings may also include JavaScript compatible escape sequences ('\'', '\"', '\\', '\b', '\f', '\n', '\r', '\t', '\uhhhh').